hoangduytran/blender-manual/manual/sculpt_paint/brush/brush_settings.rst

 The color of the brush.
 See :ref:`ui-color-picker`.

 Press :kbd:`Shift-X` on any part of the image to sample that color and set it as the brush color.
-In Texture Paint, :kbd:`Ctrl-Shift-X` will sample the merged viewport color, while :kbd:`Shift-X` only samples the currently active texture.
+In Texture Paint, :kbd:`Shift-Ctrl-X` will sample the merged viewport color, while :kbd:`Shift-X` only samples the currently active texture.
 Hold :kbd:`Ctrl` while painting to temporally paint with the secondary color.